luisbenitez96/Parking-benitez/README.md

 `user -> benitez -> parking -> vehicles`

-It will create a cascade object and you  will know what own each user
+It will create a cascade object and you  will know what own each user# Parking-Benitez